abhisheks008/DL-Simplified/Rock Formation Classification using DL/README.md

 We conclude the following:

-VGG16 and DenseNet-121 work well, with CNN falling just a bit short.
-DenseNet121 proved to be the better choice amongst all.
+VGG16, Inception, Xception and DenseNet-121 work well, with CNN falling just a bit short.
+DenseNet-121 proved to be the better choice amongst all.

 ### ✒️ **Your Signature**